C. A. R. E. (Colorado Adults Redefining Epilepsy)

 - Raising awareness about epilepsy

-- Providing support by bringing programs and services directly to our communities
+- Providing support by bringing programs and services directly to their neighborhoods, workplaces, and places of worship

 - Planning service activities